Grunet/digestible-wcag-website/src/index.md

 - [Tweet at or message me on Twitter](https://twitter.com/__grunet)
 - [Chat or message me on Reddit](https://www.reddit.com/user/__grunet)
 - [Write up an issue on Github](https://github.com/Grunet/digestible-wcag/issues)

+## Other questions:

+### Why the Halloween theme?

+I actually co-opted the [WCAG website](https://www.w3.org/TR/WCAG/)'s styles and then inverted the colors, figuring that would result in something intriguing yet accessible by default.
+Orange is also my favorite color so there's that too.